raymondbrink/CleanArchitecture/examples/Example.Console.QueryList/README.md

 What are those types we pass to this generic service?
 Well, `Supplier` is easy, that's the entity we want to query. `SupplierListModel` is the model we want to map the entity to.
-It describes the details of the entity we need in our application.
-The query will return a list of those.
+It describes only those details of the supplier that we need in our application.
+The query makes sure it only retrieves those entity details from the database and returns a list of those.

 Last but not least is an optional type `TKey` describing the type of identifier of the entity, in this case it's a `Guid`.
 If omitted, by default the identifier type `long` is assumed.
 Whether or not you need to specify the third type parameter `TKey` depends on the type of identifier you specified when designing your entity in the datamodel.
-For this to work, we must also specify the identifier type `TKey` using a generic interface `IEntityBase<TKey>` on the (base)entity we query, so in this case on `Company` (the base class of `Supplier`) we specify the identitifier (key) type like so:
+For this to work, we must also specify the identifier type `TKey` using a generic interface `IEntityBase<TKey>` on the (base)entity we query, so in this case on `Company` (the base class of `Supplier`), like so:

 ```csharp
 namespace Example.Domain.Entities;